As the holiday season commences, we want to remind you of some North Pole behaviour that is not condoned in New South Wales:

 Break, Enter and Steal or Commit a Serious Indictable Offence

-A person can be charged with Break, Enter and Steal if they break something like a gate, lock, window, or door, enter a house or premises and steal something.
+A person can be charged with Break, Enter and Steal if they break a gate, lock, window, or door, enter a house or premises, and steal something.

 Additionally, it is an offence to break into a house or premises and commit any other serious indictable offence.
-A serious indictable offence is one that carriers more than five years imprisonment, including assault occasioning actual bodily harm and sexual assault.
+A serious indictable offence carries more than five years imprisonment, including assault occasioning actual bodily harm and sexual assault.

-This offence carriers the maximum penalty of 14 years imprisonment.
+This offence carries the maximum penalty of 14 years’ imprisonment.

-If a person breaks and enters a house or premises with the intent to commit a serious indictable offence but it is not actioned, they will still be liable to imprisonment for 10 years.
+If a person breaks into a house or premises with the intent to commit a serious indictable offence, but the offence is not committed, they will still be liable to imprisonment for 10 years.

-There are different circumstances of ‘aggravation’ of seriousness of this offence depending on the conduct engaged in or the offence committed while inside the house or premises.
-These circumstances include having an offensive weapon or instrument, being in company of another person or knowing that there is someone else inside the house.
-There are also circumstances of ‘special aggravation’ including intentionally wounding or inflicting grievous bodily harm or being harmed with a dangerous weapon.
+There are different circumstances of ‘aggravation’ of the seriousness of this offence, depending on the conduct engaged in or the offence committed while inside the house or premises.
+These circumstances include having an offensive weapon or instrument, being in the company of another person or knowing that there is someone else inside the house.
+There are also circumstances of ‘special aggravation’, including intentionally wounding or inflicting grievous bodily harm, or being harmed with a dangerous weapon.

-If the offending is done under circumstances of aggravation (even just the intent) a person will be liable to a maximum of 20 years imprisonment and 25 years if committed on specially aggravated circumstances.
+If the offence is committed under circumstances of aggravation (even just the intent), a person will be liable to a maximum of 20 years imprisonment and 25 years if committed on specially aggravated circumstances.

-See a further explanation on these charges on our Break and Enter Charges NSW page.
+See a further explanation of these charges on our Break and Enter Charges NSW page.